13 June 2022

 The devastating bushfires of 2019-20 destroyed close to a third of all greater glider habitat.
-Now, this fascinating nocturnal animal, about the size of a cat, though only a fraction of the weight, is experiencing its most existential threat to date.
-“Greater gliders use hollows to nest in,” explains Dr Youngentob, “and they prefer hollows from really old trees; trees that can take eighty to a hundred years to form their hollows.”
+This fascinating nocturnal animal, about the size of a cat, though only a fraction of the weight, is experiencing its most existential threat to date.
+“Greater gliders use hollows to nest in,” explains Dr Youngentob, “and they prefer hollows from really old trees”.
+These hollows can take up to 250 years to form.

-"I've affectionately been calling them Goldilocks Boxes,” says Dr Kita Ashman, Threatened Species and Climate Adaption Ecologist at WWF-Australia.
+"I've been affectionately calling them Goldilocks boxes,” says Dr Kita Ashman, Threatened Species and Climate Adaption Ecologist at WWF-Australia.
 “Greater gliders have thermal requirements.
-They can't get too hot and it's also good if they don't get too cold.
-We need a nest box that's going to be able to buffer them from those extreme temperatures, so we wanted to design something with our partners that was going to prevent that from happening.
-Something that's going to keep them not too hot, not too cold, but just that perfect temperature where they can become more resilient in these climate change scenarios.”
+They can't get too hot, and it's also good if they don't get too cold.
+We need a nest box that will be able to buffer them from those extreme temperatures, so we wanted to design something with our partners that would prevent that from happening.
+Something that will keep them not too hot, not too cold, but just that perfect temperature where they can become more resilient in these climate change scenarios.”

-To create a nest box that best simulates the natural environment of an old tree hollow, the team has made use of many different materials.
+To create a nest box that best simulates the natural environment of an old tree hollow, the team has used many different materials.

 Jenna Ridley, a PhD researcher at ANU, says, “These nest box sites were chosen based on greater glider abundance.
-We wanted to make sure that greater gliders were in the vicinity of the sites before putting them up as they're pretty slow dispersing animals which means they typically don’t move into new areas very quickly.
-We also wanted to ensure that these areas had been burnt, and we wanted to make sure that the habitat was older so that it actually had the potential for greater gliders to want to live there into the future.”
+We wanted to make sure that greater gliders were in the vicinity of the sites before putting them up.
+They're pretty slow dispersing animals which means they typically don’t move into new areas very quickly.
+We also wanted to ensure that these areas had been burnt, and we wanted to make sure that the habitat was older so that it had the potential for greater gliders to want to live there into the future.”

-But it’s not just the areas they need to choose, it’s the individual trees as well.
-Jenna Ridley explains, “Greater gliders prefer to be very high up in the canopy of the tree, so when we pick the individual trees in which the nest boxes go, we're looking for height, we're looking for a big tree that is safe for tree climbers, and we want something that is surrounded by good habitat, so into the future, it will be habitable if they happen to take over the nest boxes and reproduce.”
+But it’s not just the areas they need to choose; it’s the individual trees as well.
+Jenna Ridley explains, “Greater gliders prefer to be very high up in the canopy of the tree.
+So when we pick the individual trees in which the nest boxes go, we're looking for height, we're looking for a big tree that’s safe for tree climbers, and we want something that’s surrounded by good habitat, so into the future, it will be habitable if they happen to take over the nest boxes and reproduce.”

 What more can you do to help greater gliders?